 You need to get the Haraka loan app from Google play store and have it installed on your android device.
 To download the app, go to google play and type the word “Haraka loan” in the search box.
 Once the App is found click on the install button.

-The app is available for both Android and iOS devices.
+The app at the moment is only available for Android devices.
 Therefore, you should choose the correct version that suits your device.

 Create your account